Anyone can call Healthline free on 0800 611 116 for health advice and information, anytime, 24 hours a day, 7 days a week.

 - If it’s less serious, they can tell you how to take care of yourself – or the person you’re ringing about – at home.

-Who answers the phones?
+Who provides the advice?

 They use their clinical experience to advise callers on the best thing they can do for their condition or illness.